 Elective Teacher Bios

 Mrs. Barringer has been teaching Improv since 2007 and Latin since 2012.
 She studied English and theater at Wheaton College.
 When she’s not at the Greenhouse, you might find her drawing stick figures of Roman history, performing improvisational theater at Westside Improv, or reading stacks and stacks of books with her toddler.
-She attends Church of the Resurrection with her husband and son.
+She attends Church of the Resurrection with her husband, son and daughter.

 Mrs. Beifuss has been teaching Visual Arts at Greenhouse since January 2003.
 She studied Illustration and Fiber Arts at NIU, and has been involved in the homeschooling community for more than 25 years - teaching not only her own four children (now all adults), but also privately, and for other homeschool support groups.
 Recently, she returned to school to study computer-based graphic design.
 Married to her husband, Jim, for more than 30 years, She attends St. Mark Church in Wheaton.
 The recent birth of her first grandchild, Frankie, has spurred a frenzy of activity, expanding her fiber arts abilities and efforts.
 Her other great love is learning enough about soil microbiology and native plants to create a healthy ecosystem in her own backyard.

 Margaret Bell, Etiquette